THE DOVER WAR MEMORIAL PROJECT

 Leighton, V. W. P.

-He was the "dearly loved" husband of Beatrice Emma Leighton, daughter of William Rigden, of 35 York Street, Dover.
-They had married at St James on 26th March 1932, from 9 Liverpool Street.
-Then Private Leighton had been a miner, son of Stephen Leighton, a retired colliery manager.
-They had two children - Margaret Rose, baptised on 12 November 1933, when they were living at 7 Liverpool Street, and William John, baptised 28 July 1938, when they were living at 34a St James Street.
+William was the "dearly loved" husband of Beatrice Emma Leighton, daughter of William Rigden, of 35 York Street, Dover.
+They had married at St James on 26 March 1932, from 9 Liverpool Street.
+Then Private Leighton had been a miner, the son of Stephen Leighton, a retired colliery manager, and his wife Elizabeth, née Peat.
+He had been born at Philadelphia, County Durham, on 1 March 1904.

-"Always remembered by his wife and children".
+"Always remembered by his wife and children"

 www.lelancastria.com (in French)

-Copyright 2006/7/8 © Marilyn Stephenson-Knight.
+Copyright 2006-17 © Marilyn Stephenson-Knight.
 All Rights Reserved